akhil110/CordovaLocalNotification/README.md

 # CordovaLocalNotification
-Simple app using ionic framework to demostrate ng-Cordova Local Notification plugin.
+Simple app using ionic framework to demostrate ng-Cordova Local Notification plugin in action.

+Please download Ionic Framework from http://ionicframework.com/ and ngCordova from http://ngcordova.com/ which is required by the app.

+Please follow the instruction given in the video tutorial to build this app from command line using Node.JS